 How to Manage Anger

 It is okay to feel angry at times.
 The emotion, in itself, is not negative.
-However, its expression could be.
+However, its expression could be negative.
 People often ‘burst out’ in anger and adopt methods like yelling, physical destruction or mental torture to showcase it.
 Another common way of dealing with anger is to suppress it, which would later lead to negative consequences in the form of psychological disorder, physical illness, self-harm, etc. Research shows that anger regulation is the most effective and healthy manner of dealing with anger issues.
 Anger management may reduce both the frequency and intensity of feeling angry as well as the ‘physiological arousal’ that occurs due to the angry state.

 How to Accept Your Anger